duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 *Figure 5 : Estimation of the POSE*

+<p>&nbsp;</p>

 In order to estimate our POSE, we use the SolvePnP method implemented in OpenCV.
-We passed it four inputs and it computes the relative rotation and translation matrices of our target.
+We need four inputs and it computes the relative rotation and translation matrices of our target.

 <p>&nbsp;</p>